Mangopay/api-docs/page/28_testing-payments.md

 * Buyer’s bank password: 123456

 ## P24
-You do not need a card to test this payment method – just click on any of the bank logos and the transaction will be successful
+You do not need a card to test this payment method – just click on the active bank logo and the transaction will be successful.
+In production the user will be able to choose its bank logo.

 ## BCMC
 * 67031330054610319

-[alert type="danger"]You must use the password ″BCMC123″ (this is different to the Visa/Mastercard and Diners one!).
+[alert type="danger"]You must use the password ″secret3″ (this is different to the Visa/Mastercard and Diners one!).
 If you put a wrong password the card will be blocked[/alert]

 ## iDeal
 You do not need a specific test account to use iDeal in sandbox – just choose "ING" from the two options on the RedirectURL and the transasction will then be accepted (in production, you would then be redirected to the approriate bank to make the payment)